Special Olympian Carol Marker is a fighter - Lake Okeechobee News

 Carol has always loved playing sports.
 While at Yearling Middle School, she always told her teacher, Ms. Santangelo, the score to every volleyball game.
 Her teacher talked to the volleyball coach, and they made Carol an honorary member of the team.
 She went to all the games, and at one home game it was her time to shine.
 They put her in the game.
 The gymnasium erupted in cheers.
 It was a moment she and her family will never forget.
 “We will always be grateful to Ms. Santangelo and coaches Ms. Hineman and Ms. Campbell for that.”

-Carol joined Special Olympics, and in her first year she won a gold medal in the state bowling competition.
+Carol joined Special Olympics and, in her first year, won a gold medal in the state bowling competition.
 She also competed in cheer and now is training for tennis.
 She was recently honored at a meeting of the Okeechobee Board of County Commissioners after she competed in the State Champion 16 and Under Bowling Division and was named the Gold Medal State Recipient Champion.

 When the schools were closed in March, Carol adapted to homeschooling, but she really struggled with missing her friends and Special Olympics.
 She has been spending her time riding her bike, learning to cook simple meals and is especially enjoying baking with her sister Ashley.